BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ##### Set up Multi-Channel Eco Monitoring

 * Log in and open a terminal
-* Update Python to Python 3 using ``sudo apt-get install python3.8``
-* Clone this repository in the home directory of the Raspberry pi: ``git clone https://github.com/JamesSkinna/multi-channel-rpi-eco-monitoring.git`` (see below regarding branches)
+* Clone this repository into the home directory of the Raspberry pi: ``git clone https://github.com/JamesSkinna/multi-channel-rpi-eco-monitoring.git`` (see below regarding branches)
-* Make sure all the scripts in the repository are executable, and that ``recorder_startup_script.sh`` runs on startup, by adding the following: ``chmod +x ~/multi-channel-rpi-eco-monitoring/*;`` and ``sudo -u pi ~/multi-channel-rpi-eco-monitoring/recorder_startup_script.sh;`` to the last two lines of ``~/../../etc/profile``.
-You can do this manually or by running ``sudo nano ../../etc/profile`` from the root directory
+* Make sure all the scripts in the repository are executable, and that ``recorder_startup_script.sh`` runs on startup...
+  * Open a new terminal
+  * ``sudo nano ../../etc/profile`` from the root directory
+  * Add the following 2 lines to the end of the file:
+    * ``chmod +x ~/multi-channel-rpi-eco-monitoring/*;``
+    * ``sudo -u pi ~/multi-channel-rpi-eco-monitoring/recorder_startup_script.sh;``
 * Install the required packages: ``sudo apt-get -y install fswebcam lftp ffmpeg usb-modeswitch ntpdate zip``
+* Make sure Pi boots to command line upon login (without login required)...
+  * New terminal
+  * ``sudo raspi-config``
-* Type ``sudo raspi-config`` and configure the Pi to boot to a command line, without login required: _3 Boot Options_ -> _B1 Desktop / CLI_ -> _B2 Console Autologin_.
-Press ``Esc`` when this is complete and reboot with ``sudo reboot``
+  * _3 Boot Options_ -> _B1 Desktop / CLI_ -> _B2 Console Autologin_
+  * Press ``Esc`` when this is complete and reboot with ``sudo reboot``

-* Then follow the instructions below to complete the setup

 ### RPI Configuration

-These steps are adapted from the [Single Channel Eco Monitoring Setup](https://github.com/sarabsethi/rpi-eco-monitoring)

-The following steps are necessary to finalise installation

-* Boot the Raspberry Pi with our prepared SD card inserted.
-Let the startup script run until it exits with the message "Config file not found!".
-If you would like to change an existing configuration, press ``Ctrl+C`` when you see "Start of ecosystem monitoring startup script"
+* Boot the Raspberry Pi with our prepared SD card inserted
+* On first boot, the RasPi should automatically reboot, to expand the file system to max capacity of the SD Card (image is only 8 GB)
+* A config file has already been provided in the image
+  * Uses Respeaker 6 mic array
+  * 1200 second (20 min) record time intervals
+  * No upload to FTP server (fully offline)
+* After reboot, the Pi should be good to go!

+* If you want to use a different config file (e.g., want to upload to FTP server):
+  * First, delete config.json from multi-channel-rpi-eco-monitoring folder
+  * Open a new terminal
-* Type ``cd ~/multi-channel-rpi-eco-monitoring``
+  * ``cd ~/multi-channel-rpi-eco-monitoring``
   * Run ``python setup.py`` and follow the prompts.
 This will create a ``config.json`` file which contains the sensor type, its configuration and the FTP server details.
-The config file can be created manually, or imported from external storage without running ``setup.py`` if preferred
-* Make sure the timezone is set correctly.
-Check by typing ``sudo dpkg-reconfigure tzdata`` and following the prompts
-* If your SD card is larger than the size of our pre-prepared image (4GB) run ``sudo raspi-config`` and choose: _Advanced Options_ -> _Expand Filesystem_.
-Press ``Esc`` when this is complete
-* Type ``sudo halt`` to shut down the Pi

 * Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://www.raspberrypi.org/documentation/installation/installing-images/).
 Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required

+### Side Notes

+* Be careful not to pull the power cable from the Pi (or pull the plug out the socket) - this has been known to corrupt the SD card, and requires a fresh install
+* Using a battery bank is a safe option - if it runs out of power, the Pi tends to shutdown safely
+* To safely power off, simply press the button on top of the Respeaker 6 Mic array, and wait for the green light (on the Pi) to stop flashing

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.